T Type Factory Production Records

 The records are a digital copy of the original paper factory records, and have not been amended in the light of subsequent information, although some pointers are given in the T Register Notes field as outlined above.

-Note that the records show the Production Car No as well as the Chassis No, and the T Register recommends that the former is used, rather than the Chassis No, for UK DVLA purposes to identify the car when updating Registration.
+Note that the records show the Production Car No as well as the Chassis No, and the T Register recommends that the former is used for UK DVLA purposes, rather than the Chassis No, to identify the car when updating Registration.
 If there is a discrepancy between the numbers in the Production Car No and the Chassis no, use the Chassis No instead.

 If searching by chassis number, be sure to enter the letter prefix (such as TC, TD or TD/C) followed by the number.
 Do not put a space in between.
+For three figure chassis numbers you can enter either a leading zero or not and the search will return the correct chassis, so you don’t have to remember the difference between TABCD and TF chassis numbering.

 If searching by original engine number, for TA/TB/TC be sure to enter the MPJG or XPAG prefix followed by the number with a space in between.